bogaudio/BogaudioModules/README.md

 An LFO with outputs at 8 different phases.
 The phases may be set by knobs and CVs; by default they are 0, 45, 90, etc, degrees from the fundamental.
 Otherwise, functionality is the same as with LFO, excepting that the wave shape is selectable, and all outputs are of the same (phase-shifted) wave.

+#### LLFO

+A 3HP LFO, with selectable waveform.
+The features are a subset of LFO, with the addition of a sixth 10%-pulse waveform (since there is no pulse width control).

 ### <a name="envelopes"></a> Envelopes and Envelope Utilities